SAP SE (SAP) Stock Analysis

 Does SAP pay a dividend?

-Yes, SAP pays a dividend with a yield of 1.76% and a payout ratio of 37.7%, meaning the company returns a portion of earnings to shareholders while retaining capital for growth and debt management.
+Yes, SAP pays a dividend with a yield of 1.39% and a payout ratio of 34.7%, meaning the company returns roughly one-third of earnings to shareholders while retaining the remainder for reinvestment and debt management.

 Research SAP with AI in seconds